andrie/mailmerge/cran-comments.md

-## Fixes CRAN review comments

-During CRAN review, two issues were highlight, both are now fixed:

-* Use non-directional quote in the DESCRIPTION file
-* Document \value for pipe.Rd
+## Small updates and bug fixes

+No notes or warnings.

 ## Test environments

-* local R installation, R 4.0.3
+* local R installation, R 4.1.1
-* ubuntu 16.04 (on travis-ci), R 4.0.3
+* ubuntu 18.04 (on Github Actions), with R-oldrel-4 through R-devel
-* win-builder (devel)

-## R CMD check results

-0 errors | 0 warnings | 1 note

-* This is a new release.
+* Windows latest on Github actions
+* MacOS latest on Github actions